 Custodial Credit Risk - For an investment, custodial credit risk is the risk that in the event of failure of the counterparty or bank, the City will not be able to recover the value of its investments held in the possession of an outside party.
-Consistent with the City's investment policy, as of June 30, 2020, all investments were covered by FDIC insurance or a properly executed collateral security agreement.
+As of June 30, 2022, approximately \$880,000 of deposits were not covered by FDIC insurance or a properly executed collateral security agreement.